Amazon EC2 instance root device volume - Amazon Elastic Compute Cloud

 2. In the navigation pane, choose AMIs.

 3. From the filter lists, select the image type (such as Public images).
-In the search bar, choose Platform to select the operating system (such as Amazon Linux), and Root Device Type to select Instance store.
+In the search bar, choose Platform to select the operating system (such as Amazon Linux), and Root device type to select the root volume type (instance-store).

-4. (Optional) To get additional information to help you make your choice, choose the Show/Hide Columns icon, update the columns to display, and choose Close.
+4. (Optional) To get additional information to help you make your choice, choose the Preferences icon, toggle the columns to display, and choose Confirm.

 5. Choose an AMI and write down its AMI ID.